chooper/stunnel-on-dotcloud/README.md

 connection.
 The second is a client which will connect to the netcat "server" over SSL.

 In order to use it, **use this package as the base of your custom services**.
-If you have existing packages already, or are trying to use a different base, you will need to merge the `systempackages`, `ports`, and `processes` sections of the `dotcloud.yml`.
+If you have existing custom services already, or are trying to use a different base, you will need to merge the `systempackages`, `ports`, and `processes` sections of the `dotcloud.yml`.

 Additionally, you will need to append the contents of the provided `builder` script with your own,